New Zealand: Related Information

-The legislation governing overseas investment in New Zealand was updated in 2005, by the introduction of the Overseas Investment Regulations 2005, and then again, three years later by the Overseas Investment Amendment Regulations, 2008.
+The legislation governing overseas investment in New Zealand was altered by the introduction of the Overseas Investment Regulations 2005, and then again, three years later by the Overseas Investment Amendment Regulations 2008.

-Approval by what was the Overseas Investment Commission (OIC), and is now the Overseas Investment Office is required for all foreign direct investment (both acquisitions and greenfield investments), where an "overseas person" is to acquire or take control of "significant" assets in New Zealand.
-"Control" is defined as 25 percent ownership or a controlling interest of an asset.
-Significant assets include: businesses or property worth more than a designated amount, NZD 10 million (approximately USD 6.8 million) at the time of writing; land more than five hectares or worth more than NZD 10 million (at time of writing); and certain "sensitive" land more than 0.2 hectares (e.g., on islands, on or next to reserves, historic/heritage areas, foreshores, and lakes).
+Approval by the Overseas Investment Office (OIO) is required for all foreign direct investment (both acquisitions and greenfield investments), where an ‘overseas person’ is to acquire or take control of ‘significant’ assets in New Zealand.
+‘Control’ is defined as 25% ownership or a controlling interest of an asset.
+‘Significant’ assets include: businesses or property worth more than a designated amount, NZ$10 million (approximately US$ 7 million) at the time of writing; land more than five hectares or worth more than NZ$10 million; and certain ‘sensitive’ land more than 0.2 hectares (e.g., on islands, on or next to reserves, historic/heritage areas, foreshores, and lakes).

 - Purchase of trees and land;

 - Purchase of shares in listed companies;

 - Initiate or take over leases on land and/or trees;